jhazelwo/docker-jumper/doc/FAQ.md

 1. "Oh, come on man, just tell me what to run."
     * `ssh-keygen -t rsa -b 8192 -f ~/.ssh/id_rsa -N ''`
     * The public key will be _~/.ssh/id_rsa.pub_

+# Other thoughts

+1. Why not put an image on Docker hub so we can just run containers without worrying about building a base image?
+    * It feels like a waste of time in this case.
+In real-world scenarios admins will need to control when, if, and how they patch their images.
+Putting a base image on Docker hub will get new users online a bit quicker, but it's only saving them 1 command, and they'll eventually need to build their own base images anyway.
+    * Furthermore OS patches that relate to the Alpine image Jumper is based on get released on their own schedule, and Jumper's updates do not automatically sync up with them.